AwesomestCode/debatewiki/source/docs/debatetypes/index.rst

 Types of Debate
 ======================================

 Debate is a broad term, but there are a number of types of debate that are commonly used.
-Generally, all forms of debate involve two or more competitors either defending or attacking a pre-determined course of action, called a resolution.
+Generally, all forms of debate involve two or more competitors either defending or attacking a pre-determined course of action, called a :ref:`resolution <resolution>`.
 This wiki focuses on a specific type of debate, ``public forum debate``, but there are many other types of debate that are used in the United States and around the world.

-:doc:`public-forum`
+:doc:`Public Forum <public-forum>`
 ----------------------
 One of the more recent types of debate, public forum debate involves two teams of two people each competing for and against a resolution.